pmkruyen/dearscholar/app/filestructure.md

 # Overview

 ## Respondents' experience (survey flow)

-1) Respondents have to download DearScholar from the App Store (iPhones and iPads) or Google Play (Android devices);
+### Step 1: Install DearScholar on respondent's mobile device
-2) When opening DearScholar for the first time, a respondent is asked to:
+1) A respondent has to download DearScholar from the App Store (iPhones and iPads) or Google Play (Android devices);
-a) allow push notifications;
+2) When opening DearScholar for the first time, a respondent is asked to: *a)* allow push notifications; *b)* fill out the username and password that (s)he received from the researcher; *d)* choose a 4-digit PIN if the device does not support Touch ID or Face Recognition; and *d)* agree to the informed consent form.
-b) fill out their username and password that they received from the researcher;
+3) When everthing goes well, DearScholar sets up on respondent' device, and the respondent is directed to the measurement schedule page.

-c) agree to the informed consent form.
+### Step 2: Fill out the required modules on each measurement occassion
-3) When everthing goes well, DearScholar sets up on the respondent's device (i.e., generates and populates the required SQLite tables);
+TBA

 ## Configuration